B-29 - Hero Or Devil?

 Doc’s noodle prop?

 I posted a couple pictures of Doc on Facebook after our visit.
 High school friend Bill Rosauer had just seen the only other airworthy B-29 in existence, Fifi.
 When he saw my pictures, Bill suggested a story on Doc for Viewfinder.
-It only took me a couple years to write it - sorry Bill!
+It only took me a year to write it - sorry Bill!

 Shot Notes